Wednesday, June 11, 2025

 A few lessons surfaced immediately:

-Agent vs. API billing
+1. Agent vs. API billing

-Paid Claude Pro credits don’t apply to Sonnet’s agent API—unexpected costs ticked up quickly. -
+Paid Claude Pro credits don’t apply to Sonnet’s agent API—unexpected costs ticked up quickly.

-Syntax habits
+2. Syntax habits

-between commands.
-After a few painful debug loops, I explicitly prompted:“Use semicolons to chain shell commands on Windows.”
+On Windows, early agent runs insisted on && between commands.
+After a few painful debug loops, I explicitly prompted:

 This worked mostly, but it still kept chaining them wrongly and fixing, wasting enough cycles as below:

-Tool limitations
+3. Tool limitations

 LLMs excel at fuzzy thinking (drafting logic, naming conventions) but can be weak in identifying the "right" thing to do.
-When faced with a challenge of compile time issue with a library that required older Node version, it kept trying to use--legacy-peer-deps
+When faced with a challenge of compile time issue with a library that required older Node version, it kept trying to use --legacy-peer-deps instead of upgrading the library version, even though when explicitly prompted it was able to see there is a newer version.

 The agentic mode created decent code but it completely missed adhering to security best practices or adding test cases and all of those had to be added separately.
 While it was able to add security controls, it had a really tough time adding unit tests.
 The following diagrams show lack of test coverage when code was generated and relatively severe security findings when I prompted and asked to fix: